All About Software Quality Assurance Engineers and Testers

 - Identify, analyze, and document problems with program function, output, online screen, or content.

-Software Quality Assurance Engineer or Tester Required Skills
+Skills Needed to be a Software Quality Assurance Engineer or Tester

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.